Looking for the best things to do in Knysna? Well, then you’ve landed on just the right page.

 Where to stay in Knysna

-Knysna is a popular holiday destination, with heaps of great accommodation options to suit any budget.
+Knysna is a popular holiday destination, with heaps of great accommodation options to suit every budget.
 However, if you’re planning to visit during peak season, make sure to book accommodation well in advance.
 Here are my top picks on where to stay.

 LUXURY: Head Over Hills is a gorgeous 5-star retreat right on top of the Eastern Head.
 The rooms are simply sublime.
 Large glass doors open up to broad wooden decks, allowing you to wake up to the most stunning views imaginable!
 With the crashing waves of the Indian Ocean below you and the towering cliffs beside you, it doesn’t get much better than this!
 Check rates and availability here.